Logo Voyage

 To the north, the landscape increasingly exposes intrusive rock - volcanic material that solidified underground.
 This harder rock leads to bare alpine terrain, littered with jagged peaks and small lakes.
 These peaks and lakes make for excellent climbing, hiking, and camping.
 In 1976, they came to be protected as the Alpine Lakes Wilderness.
 The closest such alpine lake to the interstate, Talapus Lake is off of Exit 45.
 It is a two hour roundtrip hike, which also connects to a series of other alpine lakes for a full day.
 Looking upon these lakes, you can easily see how massive glaciers carved out the U-shaped valleys as they flowed down from nearby peaks, leaving piles of rocky rubble beneath scoured cliffs.

 Exit 47 leads to two easy hikes with great water features.
-A two mile roundtrip easy hike takes you to Franklin Falls, a 135 foot waterfall literally underneath an I-90 overpass.
+Franklin Falls, a 135 foot waterfall, lies literally underneath an I-90 overpass.
 Most people drive right over it without even seeing it.
-In the other direction, a different two mile roundtrip hike leads to Denny Creek, where cool water flows across a wide granite slab, creating something of a waterslide.
+Denny Creek flows across a wide granite slab not far from the interstate, creating something of a waterslide.
 This creek crossing is a great spot to play in the water and have a picnic on a hot summer day.

-- 8 Talapus Lake Trailhead (Exit 45.
+• 8 Talapus Lake Trailhead (Exit 45.
 Drive north on FR 9030 for 1 mile, follow the road to the right of the junction, continue to the trailhead).
+3.4 miles roundtrip, 660 feet elevation gain.
+The easiest alpine lake to hike to from I-90.
+The trail continues past the lake, connecting to a series of other alpine lakes.
 Federal pass (NW Forest Pass or Interagency Pass) required for vehicles.

-- 9 Denny Creek Trailhead (Exit 47.
+• 9 Denny Creek Trailhead (Exit 47.
 Turn over to the north side of the freeway, then turn right onto Forest Road 58.
 Continue 3 miles to the trailhead).
+2.2 miles roundtrip, 510 feet elevation gain.
+Hike to where cool creek water flows across a wide granite slab, creating something of a waterslide.
+This creek crossing is a great spot to play in the water and have a picnic on a hot summer day.
+Trail continues onward, to waterfalls and alpine lakes.
 Federal pass (NW Forest Pass or Interagency Pass) required for vehicles.

 Snoqualmie Pass